 These cabins have an internal size of 19 sqm.
 At night the seating is converted into an upper and lower bunk.
 This is down by the train stewards whilst guests are dining.
 The cabin also has a private toilet and shower, and guests have access to a 24 hour a day steward service.

 Slightly larger than the Pullman Cabins, State Cabins have an internal floor space of 25 sqm.
 At night the seats and sofa convert into two single beds.
 The advantage of the State Cabin over the Pullman Cabin is that there is no ladder to climb for one of the passengers to reach their bed.
 This cabin has the same WC and shower as the Pullman Cabin.
 The windows are also larger in State Cabins than in the Pullman Cabins.

 The Presidential Suites (of which there are two on every train) are twice the size of the Pullman Cabin, at an impressive 38 sqm.
-The average Bangkok hotel room is 28 sqm, so this is a large room for South East Asia, especially for a train which small is always at a premium.
+The average Bangkok hotel room is 28 sqm, so this is a large room for South East Asia, especially for a train inside which space is always at a premium.
 In addition to private toilet and shower the Presidential Suite also features a dressing room with wardrobe and built-in safe.

 Facilities On The Eastern & Oriental Express

 The ticket price includes breakfast served to your room, or taken in the observation car.
 Lunch and dinner are served in one of two restaurant cars, and were that not enough, afternoon tea with cakes is served in your cabin.

 There are two restaurant cars to choose from, each with a slightly different menu.
 The E&O has three dining cars, two of which are hooked up to the train for every journey.
 The restaurant cars have two sittings for lunch (12:00 or 14:00) and two sittings for dinner (18:00 or 21:00).
 Passengers get to choose which restaurant car, and which sitting, suits them best.